Tap the text to show or hide reading controls.

 — Thnk!
 Th-th-thnk!

-The rock-hard hide tore away, and green blood streamed down to stain the ground, but he did not stop.
+His rock-hard hide tore away, and green blood streamed down to stain the ground, but he did not stop.

-“You could’ve just come back around through the entrance facing the river.
+“…is what you’re thinking, isn’t it?”“Kurk!”“You could’ve just circled back through the entrance facing the river.
 Why go and wreck a perfectly good palisade?”

-The sight of Yujin clicking his tongue, tsk, tsk, reflected in the Orc chieftain’s eyes.
+This was what Orcs were like.
+The image of Yujin clicking his tongue, tsk, tsk, reflected in the Orc chieftain’s eyes.

 The Orc chieftain gave himself over to rage once more.